REmatchChile/REmatch/README.md

 ## Automatic documentation

-to build the automatic documentation two packages are needed: graphviz and doxygen.
+To build the automatic documentation two packages are needed: graphviz and doxygen.
 To build the documentation run `doxygen DoxyFile`.

+## Reference

+This implementation is based on the paper [REmatch: a novel regex engine for finding all matches](https://www.vldb.org/pvldb/vol16/p2792-vrgoc.pdf) by Cristian Riveros, Nicolar Van Sint Jan, and Domagoj Vrgoč.